WHAS Crusade for Children History

 Kentucky Center for the Arts, Louisville

-The 37th Crusade was plaqued by a series of severe thunderstorms that caused major damage in the Louisville metro area and surrounding counties.
+The 37th Crusade was plagued by a series of severe thunderstorms that caused major damage in the Louisville metro area and surrounding counties.
 The Saturday night concert was cut short because of the threat of a tornado landing in the area.
 Many fire departments were forced to cut their fundraising efforts short because of the damage caused by the weather.

 173 agencies total